Washington DC in a Day: A Travel Guide

 Moscow Mule cocktails - Circa at Foggy Bottom

-DINE/DRINK/DANCE: Fresh mojitos and the dancing is hot, hot, hot at Cuba Libre every Friday and Saturday night, 10:30-3am.
-Tip – Take the Metro to get there, taxis available to take you back.
+Fresh mojitos and the dancing is hot, hot, hot at Cuba Libre every Friday and Saturday night, 10:30-3am.
+Tip – Take the Metro to get there, and Uber back.

 Melrose Georgetown Hotel - Washington DC